TREEANA/CSE416/README.md

 # Deploy Link

-We uesd netlify for hosting.
+We use netlify for hosting.

 [Click here](https://podoofficial.netlify.app/)